ali-moustafa/staircase-aws-assessment/README.md

 # staircase-aws-assessment
-Lambda function python code

-This code is implementing the following:
+serverless.yml
+  - creating S3 bucket
+  - creating DynamoDB Table
+  - creating lambda function

+app.py
+  - AWS_ACCESS_KEY="" and AWS_SECRET_ACCESS_KEY="" of the user need to be added in app.py file to be able to connect to aws services using boto3.
+  - verify the file type before uploading to S3.
+  - creating two API endpoints using FLask to upload image to S3 and get data from dynamoDb table.
-  - Trigger lambda function when object is uploaded to s3 bucket.
+  - creating lambda function that will be triggered when object is uploaded to the s3 bucket.
-  - Lamda function gets the object (image) from s3 using get_object()
-  - Lamda function uses Amazon Rekognition API detect_labels to do image recognition on the image.
+  - the lambda function will call amazon rekognition API to do image processing on the image.
-  - Then stores the result from image recognition inside a DynamoDb table using put_item()
+  - lambda function then call dynamoDB API to put the results in the images table.